TianlanYang/Crash_App-/README.md

 - https://recharts.org/en-US/examples

-To learn more about FastAPI, a Redefined chart library built with React and D3, please take a look at the FastAPI official resources and documents:
+To learn more about FastAPI, a Web framework for developing RESTful APIs in Python, please take a look at the FastAPI official resources and documents:

 - https://fastapi.tiangolo.com/